 Cleaning my house is still on my list, but I worry less about the dust bunnies and more about their comfort.
 Instead of making sure I polish every piece of silver, I purge the shoe basket by the door and add fresh socks for cold feet.
 I also ensure I have enough throws around so they can relax and take a nap.

-Wrap the Christmas Presents
+Wrap the Christmas Gifts

 With all that being said—you have to understand that you have limited time and limited funds.
-You cannot please everybody.
+You can’t please everybody.
 This, my friend, means you’re going to have to prioritize the people on your list.
 I suggest you start with yourself.
 I know this seems counter-intuitive to your mom-guilt ridden conscience, but you can’t help anyone if you’re all broken down.

 So, take a few moments to write down your list of whos before you write down your list of whats and I promise you, your Christmas will be a thousand times less stressful!
 I’ve included a little cheat sheet to get you started.